turbot/steampipe-docs/docs/reference/env-vars/steampipe_workspace_database.md

 # STEAMPIPE_WORKSPACE_DATABASE
 Sets the database that Steampipe will connect to.
 By default, Steampipe will use the locally installed database (`local`).
-Alternately, you can use a remote database such as a Steampipe Cloud workspace database.
+Alternately, you can use a remote database such as a Turbot Pipes workspace database.

 ## Usage
 Use a Steampipe cloud remote database: